Comparison of rosuvastatin and atorvastatin in patients with acute coronary syndrome

 These findings suggest that rosuvastatin may be a beneficial addition to standard therapy for patients with acute coronary syndrome, providing additional lipid-lowering effects and potentially reducing the risk of cardiovascular events.

-See also Clopidogrel and rosuvastatin combination
+See also Yellow study rosuvastatin

 Comparison of rosuvastatin and atorvastatin